-In a highly competitive arena where an enterprise is only as good as its last fin ancial statement, SM sustained growth by ending the previous fiscal year with a consolidated net income of PHP28.4 billion (US$600.4 million).
+In a highly competitive arena where an enterprise is only as good as its last financial statement, SM sustained growth by ending the previous fiscal year with a consolidated net income of PHP28.4 billion (US$600.4 million).
 The year 2015 marked an important milestone as the conglomerate celebrated its 1Oth anniversary as a publicly listed firm on the Philippine Stock Exchange.
-From an initial offering of PHP184 (US$3.88) per share, adjusted for stock dividends in 2005, SM closed at PHP864 (US$18.23) at the end of 2015, representing growth of 369.6 percent or a compound annual growth rate of 16.7 percent a year, creating significant value for its shareholders.
+From an initial offering of PHP184 (US$3.88) per share, adjusted for stock dividends in 2005, SM closed at PHP864 (US$18.23) at the end of 2015, representing a growth of 369.6 percent or a compound annual growth rate of 16.7 percent a year, creating significant value for its shareholders.

 Solid Enterprise-Wide Growth

-For the first quarter of 2016, the company posted a 12 percent growth in recurring net income, with consolidated net income at PHP7 billion (US$147.7 million).
+For the first quarter of 2016, the company posted a 12 percent growth in recurring net income, with a consolidated net income of PHP7 billion (US$147.7 million).
 “SM’s underlying growth in the first quarter continues to be solid with the sustained expansion of the Philippine economy,” states Jose T. Sio, Executive Vice President and Chief Financial Officer of SM, adding that in terms of strategies, the focus remains on growing its core businesses of retail, financial services, and property domestically.

 With PHP211.4 billion (US$4.46 billion) in consolidated sales in 2015, its retail arm, SM Retail is aggressively expanding its nationwide footprint through multiple formats.
 Last year saw the opening of 39 new stores under SM Markets and three new stores under THE SM STORE, its nonfood retail business bringing the total department stores to 53 by the end of 2015.
 SM also announced the merger of its retail assets to make the unit larger and more diverse.